Classic and Contemporary Come Together in the Capital

 ODEON OF HERODES ATTICUS

 On the southwest slope of the Acropolis is this impressive amphitheater where you can still enjoy live performances between April and October.
 Imagine listening to the likes of Frank Sinatra or Luciano Pavarotti from these historic seats.
-To see what is on when you are in town, check out the Why Athens website.
+Check out the Why Athens website to see what is on when you are in town.

 PROPYLAEA AND THE TEMPLE OF ATHENA NIKE